Zenithsiz/zss/README.md

 As per the description may be used as a wallpaper.

-My settings are the following, use `xwinwrap` to see what each option does and to adjust to your window geometry (I have 2 monitors, thus the large offsets).
+My settings are the following, use `xwinwrap --help` and `zss --help` to see what each option does and to adjust to your window geometry (I have 2 monitors, thus the large offsets).

 ```